 If you would like to enjoy the pool and eating al fresco, we would recommend any time from the end of May till mid September.
 It also depends on your personal preferences regarding the weather.
 If time and availability permits, we do arrange a truffle hunt on the premises for the guests, we have two types of truffles so if you are lucky we find a couple during your visit.
 The wine harvest is generally end September, early October.
 They usually start pressing the olives and making olive oil around the last 10 days of October and finish after 2 months; but it always depends on weather.

 In terms of clothing the Tuscany cooking courses are very informal and casual and wear what makes you feel comfortable.
 Most guests do change for dinner, but then again it’s not formal at all.
 Most male guests tend to wear trousers instead of shorts for dinner.

 We frequently have persons with allergies or special dietary requests on the Italian cookery courses in Italy and the chefs can adapt the menu accordingly.
 Coeliac disease and wheat intolerance can be catered for – we have made wheat free pizza’s and pasta’s in the past.
-We welcome vegetarians and the Italian cuisine offers a wide range of dishes to satisfy the vegetarian pallet.
+We welcome vegetarians and vegans the Italian cuisine offers a wide range of dishes to satisfy the vegetarian and vegan pallet.

 We have two washing machines available at the villa.
 The washing machines are available to you every day after 17:00 or whenever the staff is not using them for the villa.
 We do supply washing detergent and we also have an iron available.
 If you would like the staff to do any washing or ironing for you, they can do this at an hourly rate.